spacetelescope/pandokia/doc/source/adding_runners.rst

     Your test runner should append test results to this file.

+ - PDK_TESTRUN

+    The name of the test run that this test execution is part of.

  - PDK_PROJECT

     The name of the project that this test execution is part of.

- - PDK_TESTRUN
+ - PDK_CONTEXT

-    The name of the test run that this test execution is part of.
+    The name of the context that this test is running in.

  - PDK_TESTPREFIX